 SS\$LINKABORT The network partner task aborted the logical link.
 SS\$LINKDISCON The network partner task disconnected the logical link.
 SS\$PATHLOST The path to the network partner task node was lost.
 SS\$PROTOCOL A network protocol error occurred, probably because of a network software error.
 SS\$CONNECFAIL The connection to a network object timed out or failed.
 SS\$FILALRACC A logical link is already accessed on the channel (that is, a previous connect on the channel).
 SS\$INVLOGIN The access control information is invalid at the remote node.
 SS\$IVDEVNAM The NCB has an invalid format or content.
 SS\$LINKEXIT The network partner task started, but exited before confirming the logical link (that is, \$ASSIGN to SYS\$NET).
 SS\$NOLINKS No logical links are available.
 The maximum number of logical links as set for the executor MAXIMUM LINKS parameter was exceeded.
 SS\$NOSUCHNODE The specified node is unknown.
 SS\$NOSUCHOBJ The network object number is unknown at the remote node; or for a TASK = connect, the named DCL command procedure file cannot be found at the remote node.
 SS\$NOSUCHUSER The remote node could not recognize the login information supplied with the connection request.
 SS\$PROTOCOL A network protocol error occurred.
 This error is probably because of a network software error.
 SS\$REJECT The network object rejected the connection.
-SS\$ REMRSRC The link could not be established because system resources at the remote node were insufficient.
-SS\$SHUT resources at the remote node were insufficient.
-The local or remote node is no longer accepting SS\$SHUT resources at the remote node were insufficient.
-The local or remote node is no longer accepting connections.
-The logical link was terminated by a third party (for
+SS\$REMRSRC The link could not be established because system resources at the remote node were insufficient.
+SS\$SHUT The local or remote node is no longer accepting connections.
+SS\$THIRDPARTY The logical link was terminated by a third party (for example, the System Manager).
+SS\$TOOMUCHDATA The task specified too much optional or interrupt data.
+SS\$UNREACHABLE The remote node is currently unreachable.

-CONDITION VALUES RETURNED IN THE I/O STATUS BLOCK

-Device-specific condition values.
+CONDITION VALUES RETURNED IN THE I/O STATUS BLOCK Device-specific condition values.